groupby/elements-devtools/README.md

 This script installs dependencies and builds all the packages contained within a GB Elements monorepo.
 This script assumes that a [yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/) is set up and that the root of the workspace is one directory above the directory containing this script.

 ### `build.sh`
 This script builds a single package.
-It is meant to be run at the root of an GB Elements package.
+It is meant to be run at the root of a GB Elements package.
 It is assumed that `typescript` is installed as a devDependency and this script is being run as an npm script.